-For leased aircraft, the right-of-use assets will be broken down and eligible maintenance work will be incorporated into the cost of the asset and depreciated over the shorter of the lease term or expected useful life.
+For leased aircraft, the right-of-use assets will be broken down and eligible maintenance costs will be capitalized and depreciated over the shorter of the lease term or expected useful life.
 As a result, the maintenance expense of leased aircraft is expected to decrease and the depreciation expense is expected to increase following the adoption of IFRS 16.